 Our spirit, from the point of view that it is essentially immaterial, is free from matter and body and the properties of bodies.
 The spirit of man has neither length, breadth, height nor depth, nor qualities such as heat, coldness, the six directions and the other attributes of bodies.
-The spirit is from the world of "command" ("alam al-amr") and looks towards its own world.
+The spirit is from the world of "command" ('alam al-amr) and looks towards its own world.
 The beings of the realm of existence are either in the world of creation and matter or in the world of dominion (malakut), command, and immateriality.
 Above the world of bodies that contains temporal and mutable things, there is another world that contains beings that are not subject to change and do not exist in time.
-This is the world of command that envelopes, comprehends, and rules over and above the world of creation.
-Both the command and the creation belong to Allah (awj) as the Noble Qur'an has indicated:
+This is the world of command and the creation belong to Allah (awj) as the Noble Qur'an has indicated: